nmwsharp/polyscope-docs/py/source/structures/surface_mesh/basics.md

 ??? func "`#!python SurfaceMesh.update_vertex_positions(newPos)`"

     Update the vertex positions in a surface mesh structure. `newPos` must be valid input as to initially construct the vertex positions, with the same number of vertices.

+### Picking

+"Picking" refers to selecting and inspecting elements by clicking on the object in the scene.
+By default only mesh vertices and faces can be selected.
+Edges, corners, and halfedges, become selectable only once they are used by some quantity, for instance once a per-corner quantity is registered, then it becomes possible to click on corners.

+If desired, you can manually override this behavior by calling `mesh.mark_edges_as_used()`, to make the structure act as if edges are in use and make the pickable, etc. The same goes for `mesh.mark_corners_as_used()` and `mesh.mark_halfedges_as_used()`.
+If you mark edges or halfedges as used, you much also set their element ordering as described in the [indexing conventions](../indexing_convention/).

 ### Back face policies